What is the Cost of Pre-Tax Benefits? Pricing & Fees

 TPAs will generally charge a one-time set-up fee of anywhere between $150 and $1,500 and a PEPM of $3 to $10.

-At Complete Payroll Solutions, we charge $250 to set up a plan and about $4.50 PEPM for administration.
+At Complete Payroll Solutions, we charge $250 to set up a plan, a base annual fee of $300, and $2 PEPM for administration.
 Using the same 10-employee company example, it would cost you about $550 in total for annual administration of an HSA plus the one-time set-up fee.

 Health Reimbursement Arrangement (HRA):

 For an HRA, you can expect to pay a TPA a set-up fee of anywhere between $150 and $1,500.
 You’ll also pay $450 to $750 per year for annual administration plus a PEPM charge of $2 to $5.
 That’s in line with what we charge at Complete Payroll Solutions: $250 for set up with a $550 base annual fee and a PEPM of $2, making the cost for 10 participants for the year a total of $800 plus the one-time set-up fee.